FXCM, also known as Forex Capital Markets is a global forex provider trading in Australia as “FXCM Australia Limited”.

 Unlike any other Australian forex brokers, FXCM charges commissions on top of spreads.
 While both the commission levels and spreads are both reasonable, in combination they are considerably higher then other brokers such as Pepperstone.

 Our FXCM Review found that in certain circumstances they had the tightest spreads and overall lowest commission.
-Below shows how for EUR/USD trades the commissions are extremely low at 0.2 and the most popular AUD/USD pairing spread is 0.5.
+Below shows how for EUR/USD trades the spreads are extremely low at 0.2 and the most popular AUD/USD pairing spread is 0.5.

 There are commissions on top of these spreads which also differ by currency trading pairing.
 Below shows these forex commissions structures.